barumau/pandunia/english/jumla.md

 **kia tu tomas?** Are you Thomas?

-**kia tu doktar?** Are you a doctor?
+**kia tu doktor?** Are you a doctor?

 Tip: Yes/no questions frequently begin with **kia**.
 It is just a regular verb, not a special _question tag_.
-In fact, the previous question is simply abbreviated from **mi kia tu doktar.** (I ask, you doctor?) by dropping out the first word.
+In fact, the previous question is simply abbreviated from **mi kia tu doktor.** (I ask, you doctor?) by dropping out the first word.

 **kia tu bon?** How are you?
 (Literally: _Are you good?_)
 **mi bon.** I'm good.